nippur72/commodore-tap-wav/README.md

 `wav2tap` takes a .WAV file and produces a .TAP file.
 `tap2wav` does the opposite, takes a .TAP file and generates a .WAV file.

+`tapstat` displays how many times a pulse occurs in a .TAP file

 # Installation

 You must have [Node.js](https://nodejs.org) installed.
 From the command prompt: